liang512/LiangBlog/content/post/Research/BlockchainAccess_ABE.md

 > Concurrency and Computation: Practice and Experience 2023 (CCF C)

 This paper proposed revocable CP-ABE with outsourced decryption for educational resource sharing to relize fine-grained access control.
 The encrypted data stored on off-chain server.
 On the blockchain, the hash value for sharing data are recorded.

+# <span id="Fan2020">A Secure and Verifiable Data Sharing Scheme Based on Blockchain in Vehicular Social Networks</span>
+> Kai Fan , Member, IEEE, Qiang Pan , Kuan Zhang , Member, IEEE, Yuhan Bai, Shili Sun , Hui Li , Member, IEEE, and Yintang Yang , Member, IEEE,
+> IEEE TRANSACTIONS ON VEHICULAR TECHNOLOGY, 2020

+This paper stores the access policy and hash value of data on the blockchain so that the data user can perform self-certification.
+The data user retrieves the access policy from the blockchain to check whether their attributes satisfy the access policy.
+If the check passes, they request the data from the CS.
+Moreover, the authors design a policy-hiding scheme.
+However, the policy-hiding scheme does not resist attribute guessing attacks.